NeuroTechX/ntx_slack_archive/studentclubs.md

  >yannick Thank you for the wonderful introduction.
 Hi everyone!
 I am really excited to begin my adventure into NeuroTech and related technologies and am glad I have the opportunity to collobarate with passionate individuals such as myself.
 I believe strongly in the humanitarian/societal benefits this technology can bring about and as a result I am highly motivated to push the limits of what is possible in this space.
 I am still in the process of formalizing the club and as any questions come up I will surely reach out.

+4/23/2017 7:37 PM

+ **omrin** :

+ >Hi, I'm Omri and I will be starting my Master's in Computational Neuroscience this Fall and really looking forward to bring this club to Queen's University, Kingston.
+Still in very preliminary stages but should have all summer to get the paperwork together